White Coat Hypertension in Dogs

 The observation that the same effect was seen in different dogs of various breeds is significant.
 The blood pressure of greyhounds is often reported to be 10 to 20 points higher than that of other dogs to begin with.
 It is assumed to be a physiologic adaptation that is part of what makes them such good racers.
 But the fact that white coat syndrome occurs in other breeds confirms that the syndrome does occur in dogs.

-What does the white coat effect mean for a dog’s health?
+What does hypertension mean for a dog’s health?

 The main detrimental effect of blood pressure readings that are falsely elevated by white coat syndrome is that they can impair a veterinarian’s ability to make an accurate diagnosis or monitor treatment.
 For example, kidney disease in dogs often results in chronic elevations in blood pressure, and it is important for veterinarians to be able to obtain accurate periodic blood pressure measurements in order to manage the condition.
 It’s also postulated that white coat hypertension could potentially contribute to the development of kidney disease.
 Over time, it might cause vascular changes in the kidney that reduce the kidney’s ability to function properly.
 “Hypertension makes the blood vessels very stiff,” explains Elizabeth Rozanski, DVM, an emergency and critical care veterinarian at Tufts.